-The value of the Cartesian coordinate which is modified by this command is defined in microns.
-Pitch and roll values are defined in millidegrees.
+The value of the Cartesian coordinate which is modified by this command is defined in microns (when a variable) or millimeters (when a constant).
+Pitch and roll values are defined in millidegrees (when a variable) or degrees (when a constant).

-Examples: SHIFT P200 BY 1 3000 Robot position P200 is offset by 3000 resolver counts along axis 1.
+Examples: SHIFT P200 BY 1 3000 Robot position P200 is offset by 3000 encoder counts along axis 1.

-■ SHIFTC POS99 BY R 20000
+SHIFTC POS99 BY R 20.000